raquo/laminar-full-stack-demo/README.md

 The project contains a `fly.toml` file originally generated via the `fly launch` command.

-You can apply it to your account via `fly deploy -ha=false` and then see that it's live with `fly open`.
+You can apply it to your account via `fly deploy --ha=false` and then see that it's live with `fly open`.
 (If not logged in already, you need to authenticate with `fly auth login`.)

 You need to have [flyctl](https://fly.io/docs/hands-on/install-flyctl/) installed for this to work.